-Every woman and every surgery is different.
-So what are the factors you need to consider when planning your recovery?
+Like surgery, each woman is different.
+So what are the factors you must consider when planning your recovery?
 Just how long will recovery take?
-Let's walk through the factors that can affect your recovery time and what you can expect immediately after surgery and through the lifetime of your breast implants.
+Let's walk through the factors that affect your recovery time, and what you can expect immediately after surgery and through the lifetime of your breast implants.

 Factors to Consider Before Your Breast Augmentation

 After a breast augmentation, your body's recovery timeline will depend on several factors, including:

 - Your health - Your health and any medical conditions will be an important consideration in your recovery.
 Women who are more active and physically fit report faster recovery from surgery, as do those who eat a healthy, balanced diet.
 And because pain commonly influences how a person views their recovery, your pain tolerance is also important.
 Some women need pain medication longer or at different doses.